Week three of Spike’s Ink Master served us another surprise, but this time it did not come from the judges.

 This combined portfolio and the work that the two are famous for only made their dropping out of the competition all the more shocking.
 But that is part of the game.
 At some point good artists have to go home over a single bad day.

 Well, take a look at the latest episode of Spike’s Ink Master tattoos below, as well as some from the eliminated artists.
-And stick around Inked Cartel for more news, profiles, and everything tattoo out there.
+And stick around best tattoo for more news, profiles, and everything tattoo out there.